min2ha/ukwa-site/content/target/43436/index.en.md

   "subject": "EU Referendum"
 }

-# LinkedIn: Is the EU referendum a re-run of the Scottish independence referendum ?

 A blog post on a careers website discussing the similarities between the EU Referendum and the previous Scottish Independence Referendum.